-I've owned this Capresso Infinity Conical Burr for 10 years or more, and it still runs like a champ.
+I've owned this Capresso Infinity Conical Burr Grinder for 10 years or more, and it still runs like a champ.
 If you're at all serious about grinding coffee at home, a burr grinder is the way to go, especially when making espresso.
-Blade grinders lacerate the beans, and the size of the grounds vary wildly.
+Blade grinders lacerate the beans, and the size of the grounds varies wildly.
 Burr grinders do a better job of crushing the beans evenly.
-This model is on sale on Amazon today for quite a bit less than what I paid for it.